Bykokluk/rndcthemes/README.md

-# bunnythemes
+# Themes for Discordrn
-My Themes for Bunny, the Mobile Discord Client
+Themes I Prepared/Edited for Discord Rn